FreshBoyeee/Jenkins-practical/README.md

 step 4

-install docker in EC2 and grant Ubuntu user permission to docker deamon. create jenkins credentials for docker and github
+install docker in EC2 and grant Ubuntu user permission to docker deamon. create jenkins credentials for both docker and github create Jenkinsfile for the pipeline test the pipeline out with no problem

 step 5